-Since 2021, Mars Landing Galleries has been a standout gallery for the works of over 35 visual artists living and working in and around Western North Carolina.
-As a clear destination for art enthusiasts along with a newly expanding arts program, Mars Landing Arts Center (MLAC) debuts in 2026.
-Encompassing 9000 SF, MLAC will host art exhibits, performances, film screenings, and workshops, as well as provide affordable studios for artists.
+Since 2021, Mars Landing Galleries had been a standout gallery for the works of over 35 visual artists living and working in and around Western North Carolina.
+As a clear destination for art enthusiasts along with a newly expanding arts program, Mars Landing Arts Center (MLAC) debuted in February 2026.
+Encompassing 9000 SF, MLAC now hosts live performances, film screenings, and workshops, in addition to art exhibitions.
+The center also provides affordable & flexible working studios for artists.

 Originally built in 1945 as a roller skating rink, the building boasts beautifully restored original Southern Maple hardwood floors, high exposed-wood ceilings, and a scenic location nestled one block off the historic Main Street of Mars Hill, NC.
 Nestled between the Blue Ridge and Smoky Mountains, Mars Hill is enveloped by rolling hills, picturesque old tobacco barns, pastures, flower farms, hiking trails, and is home to the Bailey Mountain Preserve.

-Lured further down the coast after college, Rojas spent over 16 years freelancing as an Art Director in the Television and Film industry in South Florida.
-A persisting fascination with architecture and real estate coaxed her early on into a side hustle of renovating commercial real estate.
-She most enjoyed rehabilitating properties and uncovering their potential.
+Lured down the East Coast after college, Rojas spent over 16 years freelancing as an Art Director in the Television and Film industry in South Florida.
+A persistent fascination with architecture and real estate led her early on to a side hustle in commercial real estate renovation.
+She most enjoyed rehabilitating properties and aligning their potential within a neighborhood.

-Western North Carolina was an immediate draw for Rojas due, in part, to the immensely collaborative and creative communities.
-With long waiting lists at many local art galleries, she noticed that many artists weren’t being seen and would not be for some time.
+Western North Carolina was an immediate draw for Rojas due, in part, to the collaborative creative communities.
+With long waiting lists at many local art gallery spaces, she noticed many talented artists who lacked real public exposure.
 Rojas imagined that Mars Hill, perfectly situated close to Asheville and among incredible arts communities, such as Spruce Pine, Marshall, Weaverville, and Burnsville, could be a pivotal destination for both art enthusiasts and artists alike.
 And so, Mars Landing was born.

 New 2026 Hours!